Junaid Jamshed: Drift from music

 As early as 1999, the media began speculating about Jamshed's drift from music soon after the Vital Signs faded away.
 The speculations soon died after Jamshed released his solo albums and continued world tours.
 After 2001, Jamshed disappeared from the public eye and avoided media attention.
 His last two albums did not do well in the market and failed to get any positive response from the country's music critics.
-His former bandmates, Shahi and Hyatt, saw him struggling to negotiate the transition from one world to another.
+His former bandmates, Shahzad Hassan and Rohail Hyatt, saw him struggling to negotiate the transition from one world to another.
 He became distant from Hyatt, who continued to work on producing music.
 He also struggled financially after leaving the Vital Signs band, and it was Shoaib Mansoor who came to help him financially after giving him the role in Gulls & Guys television show.

 After the 9/11 attacks in the United States, Hyatt and Jamshed's tours in the West struggled with a lot of questions from Westerners about the country's culture, terrorism, and music.
 Upon returning, Jamshed filed for bankruptcy in court and made an attempt to resume his career in engineering after applying at various companies.
 Theories regarding Jamshed began to arise in media, therefore media outlets hired some paparazzi to follow Jamshed.
 It was frequently reported that Jamshed had distanced himself from music and had been praying five times a day regularly at the nearby mosque.
 Finally, Jamshed who had been out of practice from his engineering career for 20 years, announced that he would open a fashion-designing company with a close friend of his.
 In 2004, Jamshed officially renounced music after announcing that he had devoted his life to Islam.
 Jamshed then left engineering and, to supplement his income, he opened the clothing store "J.", selling Khaadis (a form of Kurta-Shalwar).